schmidfelix/umami-notifier/README.md

 The app will ask you for the site id on your umami instance, a display name and a url for the incoming slack webhook.

-> You have to create a [incoming webhook](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) to your Slack account.
+> You have to add an [incoming webhook](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks) to your Slack account.

 ### Removing a site

-To stop notifying you about a sites statistics simply run
+To stop notifying you about a site's statistics simply run

 ```shell
 php umami sites:delete {site}